 $260 for catered meals including four breakfasts, four lunches, and four dinners; hors d’oeuvres at BYOB social hour; coffee/tea service and healthy snacks.

 Other no-host options include conveniently located O’Grady’s Pantry and numerous restaurants/delicatessens in nearby downtown Leavenworth.
 Sleeping Lady’s Grotto bar available for cocktail hour and evening festivities (no host) and is within walking distance.

 Check in at 3 PM on day one, check out by 2 PM on day five.
 Retreat includes a final, participant’s private sharing of music followed by box lunch on day five.

-May retreat: new-music pianist Jesse Myers with his expert guidance on exploring the piano with a fresh perspective; learn to deconstruct music to see it in a new light, enliven music by alluding to imaginative sounds and textures, discover a brand-new you by letting go of apprehensions and surrendering to the music.
+New-music pianist Jesse Myers with his expert guidance on exploring the piano with a fresh perspective; learn to deconstruct music to see it in a new light, enliven music by alluding to imaginative sounds and textures, discover a brand-new you by letting go of apprehensions and surrendering to the music.

-May retreat: Born into a family of professional musicians, Rachel Matthews’ teaching reflects her lifelong immersion in the expressive language of the classical repertoire.
+Born into a family of professional musicians, Rachel Matthews’ teaching reflects her lifelong immersion in the expressive language of the classical repertoire.
 She seeks to make this language her own and will encourage you to do the same!
 She brings an emphasis on building artistry and expression, as well as a passion for cultivating creative & effective practice skills for all stages of learning and performance.